 You can also set your own threshold which is great if you have any issues with bleed in your drum mic and you also have EQ, compression and options to layer several drums at once.

-Drumagog is an intelligent piece of software from Wavemachine Labs which is often referred to as the industry standard when it comes to drum replacement.
+Drumagog, from Wavemachine Labs, is often referred to as the industry standard when it comes to drum replacement.

-Drumagog 5 is the latest version of the software and is one of the only plug-ins that can capture hi-hat’s open, half-open and closed articulations.
+Drumagog 5 is the latest version of the Wavemachine Labs’ series of plug ins and is one of the only plug-ins that can capture hi-hat’s open, half-open and closed articulations.